 Viatical settlements can provide cash for individuals that need income while taking time off from work to get cancer care.
 If left unpaid, outstanding medical bills and delinquent payments can affect your credit score and overall finances and the availability to receive future quality healthcare.

 A viatical settlement is for late-stage cancer patients in need of immediate cancer financial assistance.
-Unfortunately, most late-stage cancer patients are unaware of the viatical settlement options and simply let their life insurance policy lapse or are unaware that this once thought non-liquid asset could have immediate value.
+Unfortunately, most late-stage cancer patients are unaware of the viatical settlement options and simply let their life insurance policy lapse or are unaware that this asset could have immediate value.

 The Cost to Treat The Top Cancers